Samsung Galaxy Star

 The Samsung Galaxy Star is a low-end smartphone manufactured by Samsung Electronics.
-It is running on Android 4.1.2(Jelly Bean).
-It has unofficial Android 4.4, 5.1, 6.0.1 and 7.1 roms.
 It was announced in April 2013, it was subsequently released in May 2013.
 It is the cheapest smartphone in the Samsung Galaxy series.
 Like all other Samsung Galaxy smartphones, the Galaxy Star runs on the Android mobile operating system.
 The phone is available in 2 versions: a single SIM version (GT-S5280) and a dual SIM version (GT-S5282).
 The phone competes with other low-cost smartphones such as the smartphones from the Nokia Asha series as well as low-cost smartphones manufactured by Indian manufacturers such as Micromax, Karbonn, Spice Digital, Lava International and Celkon.
 It is available in certain Asian countries such as India, Pakistan, Sri Lanka, Nepal, Bangladesh, Myanmar, Philippines, Indonesia etc. where low-cost smartphones are very popular as well as in Morocco, Algeria, South Africa, Portugal, France, Germany, Russia and Ukraine.

-Brazilian version is also released, dubbed GT-S5283B.
+Many users have found the device's capabilities basic, seeing it as a low-end smartphone for children or teenagers who are having their first smartphone.